#BlackExcellenceDay

 • Beth Applewhite – District Principal of Equity, Diversity, and Inclusion for Burnaby School District

-• Bill Brassington – Chair of the Burnaby Board of Education
+• Kirstin Schnider – Chair of the Burnaby Board of Education

 • Studio Pluto – web design studio owned and operated by Black youth